President & Chief Executive Officer

 Mike has more than 25 years of sales and executive leadership experience in scale-out analytic applications, grid computing, storage infrastructure, security, and retail.

-Earlier leadership roles included worldwide sales at ParAccel (analytic DBMS) and a successful turnaround of PostX Corporation, which was then acquired by Cisco.
-In addition, Mike held several leadership positions at VERITAS Software ,where he was involved in strategic M&A (Precise), and business process re-engineering, and as head of the F100 sales team.
+Prior to Clustrix, Mike ran the top sales division of large-scale cloud computing company Platform Computing, later acquired by IBM.
+He also led global sales of ParAccel, and helped with a successful turnaround of PostX Corporation, prior to its acquisition by Cisco.
+Azevedo held several leadership positions at VERITAS Software, where he was involved in strategic M&A and business process re-engineering, eventually becoming head of the F100 sales team.

 Mike holds a bachelor of science degree in business administration/ management from Chico State University